 How to use Pinterest for business?

+Now that you know why to use Pinterest for business, let’s see how to use it.
 An average Pinterest user spends about 15 minutes pining images every time they log in.
 The half-life of a Pinterest pin is 1,600 times longer than a Facebook post.
 Since its launch, Pinterest is growing at rapid rates.
 As the shelf life of content is longer, Pinterest can prove to be a great platform to showcase your images.
 Imagine your content popping up in the feed of users after 2 or 3 months of posting.
 Isn’t that something worth working for?

 Even after providing amazing results, people have got many misconceptions about Pinterest.
 Some of them include – Pinterest is used by females only, People pin content related to food and weddings only, or that their target audience is not present on Pinterest.
 Well, none of these are true.
 Any company can gain a captive audience with the right visual content on Pinterest.
 If you have a story to share and aspire to reach a whole new audience, then Pinterest is for you.